AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 Check the [Error message reference](../upgrade-compatibility-tool/error-messages.md) topic for more information on the different errors this report can produce.

-This report also include a detailed summary that shows:
+This report also includes a detailed summary that shows:

 - *Current version*: the version currently installed.
 - *Target Version*: the version you want to upgrade to.